 - Pour the warmed egg mixture back into the saucepan with the remaining chocolate cream.
 Bring the mixture to a simmer over medium heat (don't let it boil).
 Cook until the custard has thickened, stirring constantly, about 4 to 6 minutes.
 It should coat the back of the spoon and leave a trail when you draw your finger through it.

 - Strain the custard through a fine mesh strainer into a clean bowl.
 If the custard boiled during thickening, straining it out will help remove any curdled bits of egg.
-Add the chopped chocolate and stir until melted, although the custard doesn't have to be completely smooth.
+Add the chocolate wafers (or chopped chocolate) and stir until melted, although the custard doesn't have to be completely smooth.
 Stir in the vanilla extract.

-- Cool the base using an ice bath (½ ice cubes, ½ water, reaching halfway up the sides of the bowl).
+- Cool the base using an ice bath (equal parts ice cubes and water, reaching halfway up the sides of the bowl).
 Stir the custard occasionally until it's cooled to room temperature (a digital thermometer should read about 80 °F).

 - Place a piece of plastic wrap on the surface of the custard and refrigerate until chilled, at least 4 hours or overnight.
 Chilled custard can be kept in the refrigerator for several days.
 For the best results, make sure the base is about 40 °F prior to churning.